 After 36 hours of fasting, an increase in metabolic rate is observed (and does not change further when measured at 72 hours).

-Epinephrine was found to rise at 72 hours (but not 36) and when measured at 48 hours, adrenaline appears to induce a greater amount of heat production (thermogenesis).
+Epinephrine was found to rise at 72 hours (but not 36), and when measured at 48 hours, adrenaline appears to induce a more significant amount of heat production (thermogenesis).

-In non-obese humans, alternate fasting (not eating every other day) does not result in a decrease in metabolic rate after 22 days (when ordered to eat twice as much food on the days they can eat, to compensate) .
+In non-obese humans, alternate fasting (not eating every other day) does not decrease metabolic rate after 22 days (when ordered to eat twice as much food on the days they can eat to compensate).

-Studies conducted during Ramadan also point to an apparent lack of a difference in overall metabolic parameters between fasting and non-fasting.
+Studies conducted during Ramadan also indicate an apparent lack of a difference in overall metabolic parameters between fasting and non-fasting.

 Although some studies (especially those of people who are not healthy) show limited health benefits with the Ramadan fast if food intake remains relatively stable although it appears variable.